markwybrow/TheRobotToy/README.md

 > Reset Button - currently you need to either re-enter start values or hit the Robot Move commands till you are back on the platform Or Refresh page.
 > Ability to drop more Robots on the grid & restrict collisions - next
 > I will be adding my [light weight  Grid framework](https://github.com/markwybrow/gridWrapperFramework)
+> Needs a more functional layout for mobile

 ### Setup